X-Sherry/X-Sherry.github.io/README.md

-# Your Name — Personal Site
+# Sherry Xiao - Personal Website

 A minimal, multi-page personal site (Home / About / Projects / Blog) built with plain HTML & CSS — no build step, no dependencies.